Tuxzie/tuxzie.github.io/Learning-Log-Bash.md

 # Preface:
-  Over the past few months of summer, I dug intensely into the rabbithole of home labbing.
+  Over the past few months of summer [June & July 2025], I dug intensely into the rabbithole of home labbing.
 First, it started because I wanted to dual-boot Cinnamon (Linux Mint) on my desktop, but soon evolved into hours of dedicated forum reading.
 Thank god people walked so I could sprint.

 ## My experience with Linux Mint, Ubuntu (Desktop & Server), and Arch Linux: